 - Did you refuse a breath or blood test?

-- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Miller County after 30 days.
+- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Miller County, MO area after 30 days.

-- Second DWI/DUI Offense: Leads to a 1-year revocation period in Miller County, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Miller County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 - Chemical Test Refusal: Missouri’s implied consent law enforces a 1-year revocation, and you cannot apply for a hardship license for 90 days.